 Students who do not pass the reexamination in September or December must register for a new Bachelor's project with a new topic according to the general rules for ordinary exams.

-You register for the reexamination of the Bachelor's project by filling out the web form before 1 July (the web form is closed).
+You register for the reexamination of the Bachelor's project by filling out the web form before 15 June (the registration is closed).

 It is possible to attend the reexamination only if you have been registered for and thereby used an attempt at the ordinary exam.